Devmanus: Plot

-A police inspector makes a criminal confess his crimes, then the story goes in past.
+A police inspector makes a criminal confess his crimes, then the story goes into the past.
 A constable chides a man for giving false hopes of a role in films in Mumbai to Dimple.
 Meanwhile, When a doctor catches a compounder (who later becomes a quack doctor) stealing money from his patients, he injures the doctor and runs away.
 Later, Dimple returns to her village, her mother beats her with a broom.
 Then, Dr. Ajitkumar Dev (compounder-turned-fake doctor) arrives at their Wada.
 Mangal (Dimple's mother) tells Dr. Ajitkumar Dev that Babu (Dimple's father) has not opened his eyes.
 Babu feels overwhelmed and tells his story to Ajitkumar.
 Mangal tells Babu to call Ajitkumar to stay in their house.

 After that, Ajitkumar gets scared when he sees Rupali (Ajitkumar's friend) in the clinic.
-Reshma, a savkar's wife pours heart out to Ajitkumar.
+Reshma, a sarkar's wife, pours heart out to Ajitkumar.
 Furious on learning the truth about Ajitkumar, Rupali confronts him.
 When he refuses to marry her, she threatens him.
 After that, in aggression Ajitkumar kills Rupali and buries her under a concrete bench near his clinic.
 Ajitkumar sweet talks Reshma into eloping with him taking Vijay's (Reshma's husband) money and jewellery.
 Reshma refuses to get Ajitkumar out of Vijay's house.
 As Vijay comes after her, she strikes him on the head with a flowerpot.
 After that, he also kills Reshma because he deceives her for money and he doesn't love her.
 Mangal matches the marriage of Dimple with Mahesh, but Dimple refuses to married.
-She blackmails Ajitkumar and asks him to break her marriage alliance because Dimple collects deadbody of Reshma from Ajitkumar's room and keep it in secret.
+She blackmails Ajitkumar and asks him to break her marriage alliance because Dimple collects the dead body of Reshma from Ajitkumar's room and keeps it a secret.
 So, Ajitkumar gets ready to break her marriage.
 A confusion creates Ajitkumar leading to a fight and Dimple's marriage gets called off.
 Later, Ajitkumar asks Dimple about Reshma's dead body.
 Dimple talks about her goals and ambitions with Ajitkumar and tells him that she helps him in every crime.
 After that, Ajitkumar also killed Aparna and her mother for money.